-Includes all matter except almonds and shell.
+Includes all matter other than shell in Inshell deliveries and all matter other than almond meats in Meat deliveries.
 It consists of:

 - 1. Loose (this is all loose hulls, sticks, twigs, branches, rocks, etc., contained in the delivery.) - 2.
 Sticktites: One-half of this weight is considered as foreign material except for Mission which is one-third.